 Say that you had a car loan before the COVID-19 pandemic and you set aside 10% of your income to pay for that car loan.

-Then, you needed to make some roof repairs so you took out a home improvement loan, and paying that back took up another 10% of your income.
+Then, you needed to make some roof repairs so you took out a home improvement loan, so you need to set aside another 10% of your income for the loan payments.

 Monthly Income – 20% = Money you can spend

-If your income got smaller during the pandemic, maybe because you lost your job, then you are going to have less money to budget.
-Maybe after you’ve paid for food and utilities – you no longer have enough to pay your loans and you’re going into debt.
+If your income got smaller during the pandemic, because you lost your job, then you are going to have even less money to budget.
+You may have to defer in your loan payments and eventually fall into debt if the money you have can only cover for food and utilities.

-The longer you go not being able to pay your debts the worse it will get, almost all loans have interest rates, and this is an additional increase in the monthly payments.
-This means that, as the months go buy your payment gets a little bigger and – if you miss your payments – this can accumulate and make it even harder for you to pay off your loan.
+The longer you go not being able to pay your debts the worse it will get, almost all loans have interest rates, and this will add up to your monthly dues.
+This means that, your monthly dues increases every month – and if you miss your payments – more charges will be added which will make it even harder for you to pay off your loan.

 The best way to get out of debt under these circumstances is to go to a debt settlement company or a credit counseling agency.
 The professionals in these organizations can help you negotiate with your creditors and come up with a plan so that you can pay back your debt.